Our ServicesChoose a topic from the list below:

 Information on thawing a frozen boiler condensate pipe

-Frozen boiler condensate pipes have been a common problem during the recent spell of cold weather.
+Frozen boiler condensate pipes are a common problem during cold weather.
 Ideally if your condensate pipe is frozen, it should be thawed out by an engineer, but in case that’s not convenient, here are some tips on how to try to remedy the problem yourself.

 What is the boiler condensate pipe?